-My research interests are wide-ranging, with a particular focus on meeting points between popular artforms, canonical works and the avant-garde.
-As well as teaching at Goldsmiths on modernism, postmodernity, translation and adaptation, I also direct musicals and train actors at Amersham and Wycombe College.
-My background combines literature and theatre as I did a BA in English Language and Literature at the University if Southampton, an MA in Creative Writing in Prose from the University of East Anglia, and a practice-based PhD in theatre and performance at Goldsmiths.
+Catherine Rosario's research interests are wide-ranging, with a particular focus on meeting points between popular artforms, canonical works and the avant-garde.
+As well as teaching at Goldsmiths on modernism, postmodernity, translation and adaptation, she also directs musicals and trains actors at Amersham and Wycombe College.
+Catherine's background combines literature and theatre as she did a BA in English Language and Literature at the University of Southampton, an MA in Creative Writing in Prose from the University of East Anglia, and a practice-based PhD in theatre and performance at Goldsmiths.